Gender Pay Gap Report

 1. Inclusive recruitment

-The University is committed to promoting inclusive recruitment and ensuring fair career progression, in line with the positive action principles of the Equality Act 2010.
-This involves analysing data to identify underrepresented groups in specific roles.
+The University remains committed to advancing inclusive recruitment and ensuring equitable opportunities for career progression, in line with the positive action provisions of the Equality Act 2010.
+Over the coming year, priority will be given to strengthening our approach by undertaking data-driven analysis to identify underrepresented groups withing specific roles and areas of the organisation.

 2. Learning and development